127: Alexandra Kollontai

 She was the only major critic of the Soviet Government to not be executed by Stalin.

 Alexandra is featured in episode four of Amanda Foreman's docu-series Ascent of Woman.
 I have linked the episode here in this article.
-All four episodes are available on both Netflix and YouTube.
+All four episodes are available on YouTube.

 Find a Grave Marked